EGR 111. Introduction to Engineering Design. (4 h)

 EGR 318.
 Biomimetic Engineering.
 (3 h)

 Fundamentals of bioinspired design, functional modeling, and reverse engineering principles towards innovative solutions.
-Counts for ME Concentration.
+A general engineering technical elective that can be counted for up to one course towards any concentration.
 P-EGR 211 or EGR 212 or PHY 262.

 EGR 319.
 Environmental Engineering.
 (3 h)